DattatrayJadhav/substrate-exercise/README.md

 - `balanceOf` - get the balance of the user.
 - `ReservedNameOf` - get the associated name with reserved deposite.

-# Prerequisites - Installation steps
+## Prerequisites - Installation steps

     Before we clone the repo and start with the execution, we need to make sure our system is compatible and have all the required prerequisites installed.

+## Assumption -

-# I assume you are running on the Mac operating system and below steps are according to macOs, For other OS installation steps may differ!
+    I assume you are running on the Mac operating system and below steps are according to macOs, For other OS installation steps may differ!

 1. Please make sure you have homebrew installed on you machine, if not - please follow below steps
     a) Open the Terminal application.